-During a panel at the recent MJBizConINTL in Toronto, players in the cannabis industry discussed the current state of the retail market as more stores begin to open across the country after a rocky start.
+During a panel at MJBizConINT’L in Toronto, players in the cannabis industry discussed the current state of the retail market.

 Almost a year after the landmark legalization of cannabis in Canada, marijuana retailers still face hurdles when it comes to getting products to customers, some industry experts say.